loveencounterflow/hollerith-legacy/README.md

-Let's say you had two kinds of data about Chinese characters: what they're read like (using a simplified, non-tonal Pinyin transcription), and what other characters a given character looks similar two.
+Let's say you had two kinds of data about Chinese characters: what they're read like (using a simplified, non-tonal Pinyin transcription), and what other characters a given character looks similar to.
 We can capture this knowledge in two sets of phrases; the first captures the pronunciations *qian* for 千, *yu* for 于, and *gan* for 干; for good measure, I've thrown in another data point for 人: